-Knowledge sharing is an important part of Free Electrons mission and activity.
-Hence, after gaining sufficient on-the-job experience, another important aspect of the job is teaching, maintaining and improving Free Electrons training courses.
+Knowledge sharing is an important part of Bootlin mission and activity.
+Hence, after gaining sufficient on-the-job experience, another important aspect of the job is teaching, maintaining and improving Bootlin training courses.

 You will also be strongly incited to share your technical experience by writing blog posts or kernel documentation, and by proposing talks at international conferences, especially the Embedded Linux Conference (USA, Europe).

 - Experience: we are open to both experienced engineers and people just out of engineering schools.
 Though prior experience with the technical topics will be an advantage, we are also interested in young engineers demonstrating great potential for learning, coding and knowledge sharing.
 People having made visible contributions in these areas will have an advantage too.